 Here are some rules you should know when driving in Iceland.

-Your vehicle headlights must be on at all times, day and night when driving.
+- When driving, your vehicle headlights must be on at all times, day and night.

-Mobile phone use is prohibited when driving unless you’re using a hands-free kit.
+- Mobile phone use is prohibited when driving unless you use a hands-free kit.